FromDual TechFeed (en)

 - MyOraDump is a tool to export data from an Oracle database to MySQL or MariaDB. …

-Taxonomy upgrade extras: Mysql Mariadb Migration Oracle Sql Server Access Filemaker Db2 Sybase Postgresql Exasol Adabas D Utf8mb4
+Taxonomy upgrade extras: Mysql MariaDB Migration Oracle Sql Server Access Filemaker Db2 Sybase PostgreSQL Exasol Adabas D Utf8mb4